Advertisement

 How does Tucson's border proximity affect scanner access?

 Tucson is 60 miles from the Mexican border, putting it at the center of Border Patrol and DEA activity.
-Federal task force communications are encrypted.
-Local police dispatch is not.
-Multi-agency operations often run on a mix of channels, so coverage varies.
+Federal task force communications are encrypted, and since April 2026 Tucson Police is too.
+The Pima County Sheriff, which polices much of the metro area, still dispatches in the clear.

 What scanner do I need for Tucson area agencies?